 Formula 1 is filled with all sorts of regulations detailing what drivers and teams can do during a race season.
 Some of the regulations revolve around the engines the cars use; specifically, there are regulations outlining how many engines and engine components teams can use during a season.

-In this article, we're going to take a thorough look at engine penalties in Formula 1 and explain what exactly happens when a driver manages to catch one of these penalties.
+In this article, we will take a thorough look at engine penalties in Formula 1 and explain what exactly happens when a driver manages to catch one of these penalties.

 Before we get into how the penalties work, let's talk a little bit about the engines in Formula 1 work.
 In the context of engine penalties, engines are broken down into six main components:

 Read my post on the ERS system and what the different parts are by clicking here

 Currently, each driver is allowed to use a certain number of each part per race season.
 Drivers are allowed to use three engines, three of each kind of motor generator unit, and three turbochargers.
 For the control electronics and energy stores, however, drivers can only use two of each per season.

 Engine penalties have existed for quite some time now, although it's only in recent years that penalties have gotten so restrictive.
 For example, in the V8 era of Formula 1, which lasted from 2006 to 2013, each driver was allowed to use eight engines during a season.

 The penalties became more restrictive with the beginning of the hybrid V6 era.
 With the introduction of this era, engines were divided into the six components listed above, and drivers were allowed to use five examples of each component per season.